Frankston South

 Frankston South is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Frankston South's dwellings, as per the latest Census, were 86.0% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 76.9% houses and 23.1% other dwellings.
-Home ownership in Frankston South was at 38.7%, with mortgaged dwellings at 44.5% and rented ones at 16.9%.
+Frankston South's dwelling structure, as per the latest Census, consisted of 86.0% houses and 14.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 79.8% houses and 20.2% other dwellings.
+Home ownership in Frankston South stood at 38.7%, with the rest being mortgaged (44.5%) or rented (16.9%).
 The median monthly mortgage repayment was $2,167, higher than Melbourne metro's average of $1,800.
-Median weekly rent was recorded at $420, compared to Melbourne metro's $356.
-Nationally, Frankston South's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median weekly rent was $420, compared to Melbourne metro's $356.
+Nationally, Frankston South's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing